YBL123/sei-project-4/README.md

 ## Wins
 * The greatest win for this project was how well we worked together as a team
-* meeting all of our deadlines and completing all of our 'must haves'
+* Meeting all of our deadlines and completing all of our 'must haves'
 * Working with Hooks
-* Working with python
+* Working with Django and Python - really enjoyed exporing them and workign with them for the first time.
-* Making the app responsive in it’s design
+* Making the app responsive (for some screen sizes)
+* Happy with the minimal design.
+Especially pleased with my design for the favourites page and the side navbar I created

 ## Future Improvements
 * More filter options and being able to filter in favourites/profile page too.
 Being able to filter by year, month.
 * Calendar feature for the art exhibitions - so that a user can add exhibitions to their personal calendar that they can check on and get alerts.
-* Have actual media, i.e film and songs for those two components.
-Netflix, Spotify merge.
+* Having actual media, i.e film and songs for those two components.
-* have update review in views.py for the review model but didn't have time to implement it in the frontend.
+* Being able to edit reviews - I have update review in views.py for the review model but didn't have time to implement it in the frontend.
+* Making the app responsive for more screen sizes.